8 Reasons Your Ice Maker Might Be Frozen… & How To Fix Them

 Is your ice maker so frozen it’s singing ‘Let It Go’?

-You’re probably sick of looking at the growing barrier of ice around your ice maker, and struggling to get a steady supply of ice cubes for your drinks.
+You’re probably sick of looking at the growing ice barrier around your ice maker and struggling to get a steady supply of ice cubes for your drinks.

-All of this isn’t good for your fridge, and repairs can cost you hassle and money.
+Strange as it sounds, being frozen over isn’t good for your ice maker, and repairs can cost you hassle and money.

 Frozen Ice Maker